Original publication 2016 | Updated July 2019

-Children should drink enough water and consume plenty of non-dairy sources of fluid, such as juices.
+Children should drink enough water and consume plenty of other sources of fluid, such as juicy fruit and soups.
 Watch out for the sugar content of beverages though!

 If your child is willing to drink hot tea, perhaps a mint tea would help.
-Menthol is known to relax muscles…and the entire gastrointestinal tract is one long muscle.
+Menthol is known to relax muscles.
+The entire gastrointestinal tract is one long muscle!

 Herbal preparations of senna such as senna tea are not regulated by the FDA or proven safe for children.
 They could be contaminated and harmful for your child.